AjayaRamachandran/symphony/README.md

 - ***Instrument Sans*** is recognizable by its slightly wide stance, smaller natural kerning, and low x-height.
 This makes it great for big titles, where legibility is not an issue.
 It also has a touch of character, with features like the tilted terminals visible in letters like the lowercase 't', without being too bold or divisive.

 - ***Inter*** is characterized by its simplicity, sacrificing uniqueness for legibility.
-It's designed to be readable at even tiny sizes, with its very high x-height and consistent minimum internal spacing to avoid clashing.
+It's designed to be readable at even tiny sizes, with very high x-height and consistent minimum internal spacing to avoid clashing.
 As both the project manager and editor feature text at small sizes throughout, Inter was a clear choice.

 ### Button Design
 Across the system, we have buttons that accomplish different tasks, from small, single-step actions that are stateless, to heavier tasks that advance UX flow in some way, all the way up to huge actions that move the program to a completely different state.
 To communicate each of these three abilities, we have a design language built into the buttons.